 This pump requires little service due to its rugged, minimum-maintenance design.
-However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions which are keyed to the Sectional Views (see Figures 1 through 8) and the corresponding Parts Lists.
-Maintenance and repair instructions for the engine and air compressor are covered separately in the specific literature supplied by the manufacturers.
+However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions which are keyed to the Sectional Views (see Figures 1 through and 8) and the corresponding Parts Lists.
+Maintenance and repair instructions for the engine is covered separately in the specific literature supplied by the manufacturer.

-Some pump service functions may be performed without separating the pump end assembly from the engine.
-However, the priming chamber (2, Figure 3) and discharge check valve assembly (26, Figure 3) must be removed to service most pump components.
+Many pump service functions may be performed without separating the pump end assembly from the engine.
+However, the priming chamber assembly (3, Figure 3) and discharge check valve assembly (2, Figure 3) must be removed to service most pump components.
 The following instructions assume complete disassembly of the pump is required.

 Before attempting to service the pump, shut down the engine and take precautions to ensure that it will remain inoperative.
-Close all valves in the suction and discharge lines and drain the pump casing by removing the casing drain plug (16, Figure 4).
+Close all valves in the suction and discharge lines and drain the pump casing by removing the casing drain plug (13, Figure 4).
 Clean and reinstall the drain plug.